11 July 2016 - No Change to Risk of Spill in Murray or Campaspe systems

 There is no change to the risk of spill in the Murray or Campaspe systems, the Resource Manager for northern Victoria announced today.

 Resource Manager for northern Victoria Mark Bailey said the risk of spill in the Murray and Campaspe systems during 2016/17 remained above the 10 per cent threshold needed for a declaration to be made.

-“Based on Victoria’s share of the volume held in Lake Hume, the risk of spill is currently about 5 per cent," Dr Bailey said.
-“The water held in spillable water accounts in the Murray system will now be made available to entitlement holders for use or trade".
+“Based on Victoria’s share of the volume held in Lake Hume, the risk of spill in the Murray system is currently about 40 per cent.
+The risk of spill from Lake Eppalock in the Campaspe system is about 15 per cent,” Dr Bailey said.
+“The water held in spillable water accounts in the Murray and Campaspe systems remains quarantined from use or trade.”

 Next announcement on risk of spill